Have you ever seen those adorable kids on Shark Tank and thought, “What unique and talented people! I wish I had that ingenuity when I was 10!”

 The course is broken into powerful, bite-sized videos with simple worksheets to help kids think through their idea like a seasoned entrepreneur.
 They will learn how to define their customer, determine their marketing and branding strategy, create an amazing customer experience, and set prices profitably.

 The CEO Kid is a course designed for any child who has ever asked to have a lemonade stand, sell handmade bracelets door-to-door, or who seems curious about business.
 It’s also the perfect way to build business education into their learning experience.

-The course itself is just $79 – a steal of an investment in your child’s financial education.
+The course itself is just $49 – a steal of an investment in your child’s financial education.
+But you can also get the course and an entrepreneurial Biz Box to help your kids through the course for just $79.
 Click here to learn more about The CEO Kid and register your young CEO!

 Who is the Instructor, Leah Remillét?

 Leah Remillét is a business success strategist who has helped businesses all around the world thrive.
 She’s an international speaker and trainer specializing in growth without compromise and has built four successful businesses, both online and offline.